kjahan/bacon_number/README.md

 ## Download Kaggle dataset:

-You need to download the Kaggle dataset and store it under the repo folder, unzip it and rename the folder to `movies-dataset`.
+You should download [The Movies Dataset](https://www.kaggle.com/rounakbanik/the-movies-dataset) and store it locally under the repo folder.
+Unzip the dataset file and rename its folder to `movies-dataset`.

 ## Create Conda environment: